bUgDrOiiD/facetec-test/readme.md

 Using docker :

+1. Git clone this project

-1. Fill docker-composer.yml "database" service with your desired credentials.
+2. Fill docker-composer.yml "database" service with your desired credentials.
 Example:

 ```
 environment: